634 Nedderman Hall

 Board members advocate on behalf of the priorities of the College as established by the Dean.
 Board members will become better informed about the intricacies of the College, how it operates within the University and its programs in order to become better advocates for the Dean and the College with the University administration, the Texas Legislature and other entities with which the College wishes to form relations.

-- Johnny M. Barrett, (BS Mathematics '67) - Raytheon Company
+- Johnny M. Barrett '67 - Engineering Manager, Raytheon Company (Ret.)

 - Anthony Baker - Airbus Helicopters